Dec 7, 2017

 This is the soul food of Hakata, so it can be found in just about every izakaya and restaurant during the cold season.
 Some people love to eat it during the summer.
 You might even find motsunabe with mentaiko!

-(I think there is even a Kurume City satellite shop in Tokyo now.
+(There is a Fukuoka Prefecture, Kurume City satellite shop in Tokyo now: Shinbashi 2-19-4 NT Building.
 Has anyone been there?)

 I like snacks, Engrish, cats, plants eating buildings, riding a bike, photography, painting, onsen, traveling, playing board games with my nerdy Japanese husband, and living in Japan.
 I blog at https://helloalissa.wordpress.com/